-The mission of the Maryland Water Quality Financing Administration (MWQFA) is to provide low interest rate loans under the two Revolving Loan Fund Programs and grants under the State Bay Restoration Fund Program for:
+The mission of the Maryland Water Infrastructure Financing Administration (MWIFA) is to provide low interest rate loans under the two Revolving Loan Fund Programs and grants under the State Bay Restoration Fund Program for:

 - Water quality point source projects and non-point source pollution control projects consistent with the Federal Clean Water Act and the Maryland Bay Restoration Fund Act and amendments.

 - Drinking water system upgrade projects (e.g., drinking water treatment plants) to achieve or maintain compliance with the Federal Safe Drinking Water Act; and

 - Septic system upgrade projects using best available technology to achieve nitrogen removal on onsite sewage disposal systems consistent with the State Bay Restoration Fund Act.

 The Maryland Water Quality Financing Administration was created during the 1988 session of the Maryland General Assembly as a component unit of the State of Maryland.
 During the 2022 session, it was renamed to "Maryland Water Infrastructure Financing Administration."

 The key purpose is to encourage capital investment for wastewater and drinking water projects pursuant to the Federal Clean Water Act of 1987 and the Federal Safe Drinking Water Act and Amendments of 1996.
 During 2004, Maryland legislature established the Bay Restoration Fund (BRF) that provides for a dedicated source of revenue by assessing a $30/year per equivalent dwelling unit fee to all homes and businesses connected to wastewater treatment plants and a $30/year fee to each user of an on-site septic system.
 The statute allocates 60% of the BRF Septic fees to MDE and 40% to the Maryland Department of Agriculture for the Cover Crop Program.